William Dykes – Director

-In addition to her Physiotherapy and Acupuncture skills, Sophie teaches Pilates through her ongoing training with the Australian Physiotherapy and Pilates Institute (APPI).
+In addition to her Physiotherapy and Acupuncture skills, Sophie teaches Pilates as a fully certified APPI instructor.

 Sophie’s passion for sports led her to work as the Physiotherapist for both amateur and professional Rugby clubs.
 She is a dedicated runner, weight lifter and recently has taken up open water swimming.

 Sophie teaches Pilates classes on Tuesday evenings and offers Pilates 1:1 sessions on Saturday mornings at our Hadleigh practice.